xotosphere/xotoboil-microgateway-spring/README.md

 ## Installation 🏁
-> microboil boilerplate with gateway
+> xotoboil boilerplate with gateway

 ```shell
  docker-compose up -d  # install all instances and run